pbstark/Repro-s159-f19/syllabus18.md

 Write unit tests for the functions to ensure that they work correctly for arbitrary input lists $x$ and $y$.

-Configure github with Travis CI to automatically run the tests on your code when you make a pull request.

 #### Assignment 5. **Due 10/7, 11:59pm:**

 **Cargo-Cult Statistics and "researcher degrees of freedom"**

 Read Gelman and Loken (2013) and Silberzahn et al. (2018).

 + How many of the co-authors in Silberzahn et al. are in Statistics departments?
 + The basic question the teams are supposed to answer is "are soccer referees are more likely to give red cards to dark-skin-toned players than to light-skin-toned players?"